iSerganov/ninja-splitter/projects/ninja-split/README.md

 Inspired by https://github.com/wannabegeek/ng2-split-pane.
 (Can be used up to Angular 8)

-There are 2 type of split panes: `horizontal-ninja` or a `vertical-ninja`
+There are 2 types of split panes: `horizontal-ninja` and `vertical-ninja`

 ## Install
 -------